 The option to explore compensation

 Depending on the legal entitlements of the country in which a person is exposed to asbestos some people who develop mesothelioma may be able to lodge a claim for compensation.
-Legal entitlements will vary between and within countries, so it will be important to discuss this with appropriate governmental legislative legal officers.
+Legal entitlements will vary between countries, and within countries, so it will be important to discuss this with appropriate governmental legislative legal officers.

 Opportunities to access treatment and the cost of treatment vary across the globe and even within countries.
 Unfortunately, all patients with mesothelioma will face a premature death and require optimal support to live well while they can and die with dignity.
 Traditionally, treatment involves using oncological therapy, interventional technology, or surgery to slow down disease activity, but combining these with integrative care and support, the impact of symptoms on ones’ wellbeing can be reduced and a sense of improved QoL can be achieved.

 Integrative Oncology (13) combines supportive (14) and complimentary therapies like healthy nutrition, exercise physiology, mindfulness meditation, acupuncture, massage, dance, and palliative care with traditional medical therapy to provide ‘whole-person, patient-centred care’ that includes attention to psycho-social, emotional and spiritual concerns.

 Decisions about treatment and supportive care need to consider the patient’s QoL by balancing the potential positive response and extension of life that might be gained from medical treatment against the potential adverse side effects, cost, and accessibility to that treatment.

 How one makes a decision is likely to be based on the treatment availability, patient age, family social and financial circumstances, their ideology about end of life, their state of health and wellness, their desire to live longer, community preconceived ideas about treatments and outcomes, and many others.